Or, sign up to hear about future classes:

 You will need to spend forty hours per week in class for four months, plus a couple hours per week on homework.
 There will also be about 40 hours of pre-class homework.
 Class is eight hours a day, Monday through Friday, with an hour for lunch.

-Our next class will be from June 23 to October 10.
-Our office is at 208 SW 5th Ave in downtown Portland, Oregon.
-We welcome students from anywhere in the world.
+Our next class will be from July 7 to October 24.
+The following class will start January 5, 2015.
+Our office is at 208 SW 5th Ave in downtown Portland, Oregon, and you're welcome to visit on Wednesdays from 6-8pm.
+We accept students from anywhere in the world.